About

 The Insurance Act 2003 and other existing Insurance and re insurance legislation have been updated to become the Nigerian Insurance Industry Reform Act 2025 (NIIRA 2025).

-The new Act has made significant changes to the Insurance sector in Nigeria.
+The new Act signed into law by President Tinubu on Tuesday 5th August 2025 has made significant changes to the Insurance sector in Nigeria.

 How NIIRA 2025 affects you as an Insurance organisation: 1.
 An increase in minimum capital requirements for life insurers from N2billion to N10 billion.
 2. Non-life insurers from N3 billion to N15 billion.
 3.Re-insureres from N20 billion to N35 billion.
 All insurers must always maintain a minimum capital adequacy ratio of 100%.